 [03:13] Hey, folks, if you have not yet listened to show 470 with Dr. Emerson Eggerichs, titled, “When love is not the answer,” please…do yourself a favor.
 If you are a man or a woman with a heartbeat and any desire to have vibrant, rewarding intimate relationships…this is a must-listen-to show.
 Also, show #468, titled, “Create your culture” with Dina Dwyer Owens of the billion-dollar Dwyer Group, has gotten over 30,000 downloads in just over two weeks.
 She obviously hit a nerve.
 And with any of these shows, if you get value, please let a friend or 100 know.
 Spread the message of…Ziglar.

 [04:02] OK, we’re going to dig into Zig’s message to us today.
-It’s only about 7-minutes, then we’ll spend a brief time honing in on 3 specific points he gives us.
+It’s only about seven minutes, then we’ll spend a brief time honing in on three specific points he gives us.
 Here is Zig!

-[04:15] Zig starts telling stories when he was a teenager.
+[04:15] Zig starts telling stories about when he was a teenager.

 [10:43] Zig leads off telling a story about a teacher who inspired him, and I want to dig in for a moment on his climactic statement.

 [14:23] OK, so Zig’s teacher told him, and we’re going to hone in on this: “Those of you who have an ability which goes beyond just providing for your own needs, have a responsibility AND opportunity to reach down and lift up those people who do not have that same ability and opportunity.”